 Public Law Care and Adoption

-Nick Brown represents Local Authorities, parents and children across the West Midlands.
-He has experience of cases involving inflicted injuries, sexual abuse (including inter-sibling), the placement of children in foreign jurisdictions, the murder of one parent by another and radicalization.
-He also has experience of representing the Police (and other parties) on applications relating to PII and of cases involving Forced Marriage and FGM.
+Nick represents local authorities, parents and children across the Midlands.
+He has experience of cases involving: inflicted injuries, sexual abuse (including inter-sibling), the placement of children in foreign jurisdictions, allegations of the murder of one parent by another and radicalization.
+He also has experience of representing the police (and other parties) on applications relating to PII and cases involving forced marriage and FGM.

 Cases of particular note have included Nick representing: